sassoftware/viya4-monitoring-kubernetes/logging/README.md

 #### Specifying the Default Kibana Password

 You can set the `ES_ADMIN_PASSWD` environment variable to specify the default password for Kibana.
 If you do not specify a default password, one is randomly generated.

+#### Using Ingress for Cloud Providers

+If you are using a cloud provider, you must use ingress, rather than NodePorts.
+Use the samples in the [samples/ingress](/samples/ingress) area of this repository to set up either host-based or path-based ingress.

 #### Specifying the Retention Period for Log Messages